Today was not a good day, today was the kind of day you wished you could be over on the European mainland, maybe France, or Spain, or almost anywhere.

 Today's cunning plan was to park at Morrison's supermarket in Barnard Castle for some shopping before making our way to the Caravan & Motorhome Club campsite down the road.

 Oh dear - it was market day in town, and the place was heaving.
 We drove slowly around Morrison's supermarket car park to see if a vehicle this size would fit somewhere, but no, in fact a vehicle of any size would have struggled to find a parking space.
 So we gave up and made our way to the campsite, the only problem was, that having not been able to do our shopping we had arrived at the campsite early - a sin.
-As we swung in to the entrance past the CCTV cameras, barbed wire, guard dogs and signage I was ushered past a static line of three vehicles in a queue and the member of staff gestured to me to park next to the kerb on the other side, which I did.
+As we swung in to the entrance past the CCTV cameras, barbed wire, guard dogs and signage I was ushered past a static line of three parked vehicles in a queue by a member of staff who gestured to me to park next to the kerb on the other side, which I did.
 The next thing I've got a female jobsworth gesticulating about my stupidity for not having parked at the beginning of the second lane of sinners.
 Well I would have done dear if your colleague hadn't gestured elsewhere.
 Her card was marked.

-Come exactly mid-day, the approved time to arrived at the campsite we were all invited to stand outside the headmasters office and book in, socially distanced of course.
+Come exactly mid-day, the approved time to arrive at the campsite we were all invited to stand outside the headmasters office and book in, socially distanced of course.
 Due to the demand, even though I had booked this site months ago, I had to book two separate pitches as there were no vacancies to stay where we were after the first night.
 This would be very inconvenient as it would mean we'd either have to find somewhere to park the vehicle before we left the campsite to catch the bus in to town tomorrow or waste half the day sitting around until a space became available on the second, an all singing all dancing five start pitch.

-Having decided to steer clear of the town for today and relax I decided once we were set up to pop up to the Kamp Commandant's office to find out where they wanted me to park the vehicle tomorrow until I could go on to the second pitch when we returned from town.
+Having decided to steer clear of the town for today and relax, I decided once we were set up to pop up to the Kamp Commandant's office to find out where they wanted me to park the vehicle tomorrow until I could go on to the second pitch when we returned from town.
 I was all ready to spell it out to them that the vehicle needed to go somewhere and they could advise me where, but if they couldn't then it was going wherever I decided to put it.

 The afternoon was spend predominantly indoors with the door open because there was quite a chilly breeze blowing, so even though I'd put the mat down and the chairs out, they didn't get much use.